Jumarlo85/Snake-Game-Project/README.md

 Each fuction created in the javascript must export from js and import to the game.js as it is the base.

+create function to

+# Snake JS
+create export SNAKE_SPEEND movement and snake body for size with array of x: and y: than import to game.